makhmudjumanazarov/stanford_dogs/README.md

 <br/>
 <b>Step 5.</b>
 <pre>
-The `standford_dog.ipynb` notebook can be directly run on Jupyter Notebook
+The `stanford_dog.ipynb` notebook can be directly run on Jupyter Notebook
 </pre>
 <br/>